wallowadigitalexhibits/The-Wallowa-Story/README.md

 ### Building the Video with FFMPEG

-The following is an example of a valid ffmpeg command, running on Linux Mint 18, with which we created a video out of the first ten slides.
+We constructed the following ffmpeg command and created a video out of the first ten slides, each appearing on the screen for six seconds each.
+All preparation work was done on a laptop running Linux Mint 18.

 ```
 ffmpeg -y \